Francophone Northwest History Conference

 Share food, build community

 Formal sessions are useful for sharing information, but there's nothing like sharing food for building community.
 Conference meals will be an opportunity to get to know new people.
 We'll visit Cleveland Commons, Whitman's new dining hall, as well as the Kinship Café in Pendleton and a meal at the Saint-Jean-Baptiste Day event.
-Breakfast supplies will also be available in the Stanton Hall kitchens.
+Breakfast will be available at Cleveland Commons.

 Whitman College is located in downtown Walla Walla.
 The Walla Walla Regional Airport (ALW) is located just a few miles from campus.
 The slightly larger Pasco Airport (PSC) is about fifty miles west.
 The Grape Line bus provides service.
 Seattle, Portland, and Boise are each between four and five hours away by car.
 We will set up a car-pool list closer to the event.